 The Ranch Pennsylvania has some suggestions to help you maintain your mental health and thrive, even when experiencing challenging anxiety in the workplace.

 With 40 million Americans diagnosed with an anxiety disorder each year, the chances are good that you or a loved one experiences anxiety in the workplace.
-Chances are also good you or your loved one continue working, even on bad days.
+Chances are also good for you or your loved one to continue working, even on bad days.